-• The initial results table provides a list of the coordinates of the variants, a dbSNP rsID (if it exists), a score assigned by method, and links to external resources for each variant
+The initial results table provides a list of the coordinates of the variants, a dbSNP rsID (if it exists), a score assigned by method, and links to external resources for each variant

-■ The list is sorted by classification scheme, with the SNVs most likely to be functional listed first.
+The list is sorted by our classification scheme, with the SNVs most likely to be functional listed first.
+This list of SNVs is also downloadable by the user for their own analysis.